microsud/Shetty_et_al_Anaerobutyricum_physiology/README.md

-**IMP NOTE:** This repository contains codes to reproduce the proteomics data analysis for the physiology study of *Anaerobutyricum* and related species
+**IMP NOTE:** This repository contains codes to reproduce the proteomics data analysis for the physiology study of *Anaerobutyricum* and related species.
+This is work in progress and will upload final files once analysis is completed.

 Study title: Proteomics comparison of *Anaerobutyricum* and related species